ryantd42/NY-Legislative-Git/2023/S4578A-2023/bill.md

  DISTRICTS  ON THE FIRST OF EACH MONTH FOR THE DURATION OF THE PROGRAM TO THE ELIGIBLE SELECTED PARTICIPANTS.
   3. ELIGIBLE PARTICIPANTS SHALL:
+ S. 4578--A  3

   (A) HAVE AN INCOME WHICH IS BELOW TWO HUNDRED PERCENT OF  THE  FEDERAL POVERTY  LINE.
 SUCH  INCOME  SHALL  BE  PROVEN  BY PROVIDING ONE OF THE
  FOLLOWING:
   (I) A FILED TAX RETURN FROM THE PREVIOUS YEAR;
   (II)  A  LETTER  FROM AN EMPLOYER DOCUMENTING THE DATES OF WORK OF THE APPLICANT AND THE YEARLY PAY FROM THE EMPLOYER;
-  (III) A W-2 OR 1099 FORM FROM THE PREVIOUS TAX YEAR; OR
- S. 4578  3

-  (IV)  A  WAGE  NOTICE PROVIDED PURSUANT TO SECTION ONE HUNDRED NINETY- FIVE OF THE LABOR LAW THAT DOCUMENTS EMPLOYMENT FOR  A  PERIOD  OF  TIME WITHIN  SIX  MONTHS PRIOR TO THE DATE THE APPLICANT CERTIFIES THAT HE OR SHE BECAME ELIGIBLE;
+  (III) A W-2 OR 1099 FORM FROM THE PREVIOUS TAX YEAR; OR (IV) A WAGE NOTICE PROVIDED PURSUANT TO SECTION  ONE  HUNDRED  NINETY- FIVE  OF  THE  LABOR  LAW THAT DOCUMENTS EMPLOYMENT FOR A PERIOD OF TIME WITHIN SIX MONTHS PRIOR TO THE DATE THE APPLICANT CERTIFIES THAT  HE  OR SHE BECAME ELIGIBLE;
   (B) PARTICIPATE IN MONTHLY SURVEYS PROVIDED BY THE DEPARTMENT; AND (C) MEET ANY OTHER CRITERIA DEEMED NECESSARY BY THE DEPARTMENT.
   4. OF THE FIFTEEN THOUSAND ELIGIBLE PARTICIPANTS:
-  (A) TEN THOUSAND PARTICIPANTS SHALL RESIDE IN A CITY WITH A POPULATION OF TWO HUNDRED THOUSAND OR MORE; AND
+  (A) TEN THOUSAND PARTICIPANTS SHALL RESIDE IN A CITY WITH A POPULATION OF ONE HUNDRED FORTY THOUSAND OR MORE; AND
   (B) FIVE THOUSAND PARTICIPANTS SHALL RESIDE IN A RURAL AREA AS DEFINED IN SECTION TWENTY-NINE HUNDRED FIFTY-ONE OF THE PUBLIC HEALTH LAW.
   5. THE  DEPARTMENT,  IN  COORDINATION  WITH  LOCAL  SOCIAL  SERVICES